serotracker/iit-backend/README.md

 #### PyCharm on Windows

-Note that this method will only work if the repository has been cloned within your Windows user profile and NOT your WSL user profile.
-PyCharm WSL compatibility is only available with [PyCharm Pro Edition](https://www.jetbrains.com/help/pycharm/using-wsl-as-a-remote-interpreter.html).
+Note that this method can work using either native Windows or WSL.
+However, if you are using PyCharm, it is strongly recommended that you clone the repository within your **Windows user profile** and **NOT your WSL user profile**.
+PyCharm WSL compatibility is only available with [PyCharm Pro Edition](https://www.jetbrains.com/help/pycharm/using-wsl-as-a-remote-interpreter.html) and the workarounds for the Community Edition are not documented here.

 ##### Anaconda